Project Tour FAQ

 Click on a question to read the answer.

-Do I need to speak Spanish to go on tour?
+Do I need to speak Spanish to go on the tour?

-Absolutely not!
-In fact, the majority of our tour participants speak little to no Spanish.
-Most tour activities are translated.
-When interacting with the students on an individual basis, our travelers find other ways to communicate and interact with them: showing family photos, playing soccer & basketball, and participating in other games.
+Nope!
+In fact, the majority of our tour participants speak little or no Spanish.
+Your guides will translate most activities, including encounters in the communities with parents, students, and families.
+When you interact with students on an individual basis, you’ll find many other ways to communicate, such as sharing family photos and playing soccer, basketball, and other games.

 Where will I stay?